pete-otaqui/bond/README.md

-Pact - A Simple CommonJS Promises Implementation
+Bond - A Simple CommonJS Promises Implementation
 ================================================

-Pact is a simple implementation of the [Promises/A](http://wiki.commonjs.org/wiki/Promises/A "CommonJS Promises/A Proposal") specification.
+Bond is a simple implementation of the [Promises/A](http://wiki.commonjs.org/wiki/Promises/A "CommonJS Promises/A Proposal") specification.

 It allows authors to write promise-compatible methods; which in turn allow users to add multiple functions to call on "success" or "failure" of the original call.